gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 Permutation distributions do not need to match the named parametric distribution to work correctly, although this happened in the previous example.
-The parametric certain conditions to be met for the sampling distribution of the statistic to follow the named distribution and provide accurate p-values.
+The parametric approach, the $t$-test, requires certain conditions to be met for the sampling distribution of the statistic to follow the named distribution and provide accurate p-values.
 The conditions for the equal variance t-test are:

-\newpage

 1. **Independent observations**: Each observation obtained is unrelated to all other observations.
 To assess this, consider whether anything in the data collection